Disney XD (Netherlands)

-Disney XD is a Dutch free-to-air children's television channel owned by The Walt Disney Company.
-It broadcasts 14 hours a day, time-sharing with Dutch TV station Veronica, and is primarily aimed at children roughly between the ages of 7 and 15.
+Disney XD was a Dutch children's television channel owned by The Walt Disney Company.
+It broadcast 14 hours a day between 04:00–18:00, time-where it shared with Dutch TV station Veronica, and was primarily aimed at children roughly between the ages of 7 and 15.
 The channel used to have a pay television 24-hour feed that was distributed throughout the Netherlands and Belgium (Flanders); however, it was closed down on 31 July 2018.
-Viewers in Belgium (Wallonia) and Luxembourg received Disney XD France, until that feed was later shut down in 2020.
+Viewers in Belgium (Wallonia) and Luxembourg received the French feed of Disney XD, which was shut down in 2020.

-All series on the channel air in Dutch, either dubbed or originally produced in that language.
-However, the 24-hour feed of the network used to offer an optional English audio track for most programming.
-Dutch subtitles were distributed through teletext-page 888, as there is currently no DVB subtitle track available.
+All series on the channel aired in Dutch, either dubbed or originally produced in that language.
+However, the 24-hour feed of the network offered an optional English audio track for most programming.
+Dutch subtitles were distributed through teletext-page 888, as there was no DVB subtitle track available.

 Prior to its aforementioned shutdown near the end of July 2018, the 24-hour version of Disney XD used to broadcast certain shows in English subtitled in Dutch, mainly in the evening and night.